gogs/gogs/pkg/auth/ldap/README.md

 LDAP via BindDN is recommended for most users.
 By using a Bind DN, the server can perform authorization by restricting which entries the Bind DN account can read.
-Further, using a Bind DN with reduced permissions can reduce security risk in the face of application bugs.
+Furthermore, using a Bind DN with reduced permissions can reduce security risk in the face of application bugs.

 ## Usage